grapp1/kw-intern/parflow-integration/docs/pf-keys/parflow/keys_contribution.rst

 - ``RequiresModule``: This is for keys that must have a particular module installed or compiled to be a valid key (e.g., ``Solver.CLM....``).
 This takes an argument of the required module in all caps, e.g., ``RequiresModule: NETCDF``.

 - ``ValidFile``: This is for keys which reference file names to make sure that the file exists.
 It can take two arguments: ``working_directory``, for which you can specify the absolute path of the directory where your file is stored, ``path_prefix_source``, for which you can specify the path to a key that defines the path to the file (e.g. ``Solver.CLM.MetFile``).
-If no arguments are provided, it will check your current working directory for the file name.
+If no arguments are provided, it will check your current working directory for the file.

 ^^^^^^^^^^^^^^^^^